-Pursuant to a registration rights agreement we have entered into with our initial stockholders, we may be required to register certain securities (including securities issuable pursuant to the forward purchase contract) for sale under the Securities Act.
-These holders are entitled under the registration rights agreement to make up to three demands that we register certain of our securities held by them for sale under the Securities covered thereby registered for resale pursuant to Rule 415 under the Securities Act.
+Pursuant to a registration rights agreement we will enter into with our initial stockholders on or prior to the closing of this offering, we may be required to register certain securities (including securities issuable pursuant to the forward purchase contract) for sale under the Securities Act.
+These holders are entitled under the registration rights agreement to make up to three demands that we register certain of our securities held by them for sale under the Securities Act and to have the securities covered thereby registered for resale pursuant to Rule 415 under the Securities Act.
 In addition, the holders have certain "piggy-back" registration rights on registration statements filed after the consummation of our initial business combination.
 We will bear the costs and expenses of filing any such registration statements.
 See the section of this prospectus entitled "Certain Relationships and Related Party Transactions."
 Notwithstanding the foregoing, our sponsor may not exercise its demand and "piggyback" registration rights after five (5) and seven (7) years, respectively, after the effective date of the registration statement of which this prospectus forms a part and may not exercise its demand rights on more than one occasion.

-We will pay the underwriters an aggregate of \$4,400,000 (or \$0.20 per unit) in underwriting discounts and commissions in connection with this offering.
+We will pay the underwriters an aggregate of \$4,000,000 (or \$0.20 per unit) in underwriting discounts and commissions in connection with this offering.
 No commissions will be paid on any units sold pursuant to the underwriters' over-allotment option.
-We will also pay \$100,000 to Odeon for acting as the "qualified independent underwriter" in this offering.
+We will also pay \$ to for acting as the "qualified independent underwriter" in this offering.